Band Waggon (film)

 Band Waggon is a 1940 British comedy film directed by Marcel Varnel and starring Arthur Askey, Richard Murdoch and Moore Marriott.
-It was based on the BBC radio show Band Waggon.
+It was written by John Watt, Harry S. Pepper, Gordon Crier, Vernon Harris, J. O. C. Orton, Val Guest, Marriott Edgar and Bob Edmunds, based on the BBC radio show Band Waggon.

+It was the first of several popular films Askey made for Gainsborough.

 Plot

 Arthur Askey and Stinker Murdoch, two out-of-work performers, are living on the roof of the Broadcasting House in Central London.
 After being called in for an audition with the BBC three months before, they were forgotten about and settled down to live there waiting for their big chance.
 One day an item from their clothes line falls and hits Claude Pilkington, a senior figure at the BBC, who has them evicted.
 They are forced to pack up all their belongings and leave.

 While driving home that evening one of the tyres on Pilkington's car gets a puncture from broken glass lying on the road.
 It has been put there by the owners of the Jack-in-the-Box restaurant, who hope their cabaret act will be given a contract with the BBC and have so far failed to gain an audition.
 Pilkington sits unwittingly through their act, including singers Jack Hylton and Patricia Kirkwood, barely noticing it while he reads the newspaper.
 When he discovers that they have caused his puncture, he storms off in anger.

 Meanwhile, Askey and Murdoch have found themselves in the countryside.
 Needing somewhere to live they go to a local estate agent hoping to pick up a cheap cottage.
 Instead they are offered a castle for £3 rent, which the owner is trying to get off his hands as it is haunted.
 After they settle down in the castle they begin a sequence of sinister happenings occur despite the estate agent's insistence that there is a "perfectly natural explanation for everything".
 When they encounter Jasper Blackfang, a ghost who claims to haunt the place, they flee and take shelter at the nearby Jack-in-the Box restaurant.